odin-lang/odin-lang.org/content/docs/overview.md

 #### Iterating an Enumeration

 Enums can be trivially `for` looped in odin.
-This way we can loop through the entire `enum` and do things like printing or inserting into an *Enumeration Array*.
+This way we can loop through the entire `enum` and do things like printing or inserting into an *Enumerated Array*.

 ```odin
 Direction :: enum{North, East, South, West}